egoist/bili/docs/api.md

 Type: `string` `boolean`<br>
 Default: `babel`

-Specify the Rollup plugin we should use to transform `.js` files, you can set it to `false` to disable this.
+Specify the Rollup plugin we should use to transform `.js` files.
+To disable this feature, set it to `false` or use the CLI option `--no-js`.

 Built-in js plugin: